Jocelyn-303/Jocelyn-303.github.io/index.md

-# Jocelyn Salas's Portfolio
+# Hello World

-I am a computer science major at [Cal State Fullerton](http://www.fullerton.edu/) and I plan to graduate in 2 years.
+This is my homepage!
+My name is Jocelyn Salas and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.

+## Computer Science Projects

+My GitHub page is http://github.com/Jocelyn-303.

-## Favorite CPSC 120L Labs
+## CPSC 120

 * Lab 4, part 2